hnh14/DSA_II_Project1/README.md

 # Data Structures and Algorithms II
 User's Manual - Project I

+This project creates an externally chained hash table to efficiently store and lookup userids and passwords.
+The program starts by generating a randomized password for each last name listed in "lastNames.txt".
+It then writes two seperate files conataining the user ids and passwords.
+One is encrypted, the other is not.
+The passwords are encrypted using a Vigenere Cipher.
+The program then stores the encyrypted passwords in the hash table.
+Finally the program will check that the encrypted passwords can be searched using only the userids.

+The Hash Table can insert and search in O(n) time

 Setup and Compilation
 1. Download and unzip the submission from eLearning on a Linux box in the multi-platform lab.
 2. The submission includes: